Alex-42-AI/Graphs-and-Trees/README.md

 ## Not supported

 - Graphs with loops (a link, both ends of which are the same node);
-- Multigraphs (where a link with the same start and end can appear more than once).
+- Multigraphs (where multiple links can exist from one node to another).